-

-• Several times a week, I write a golf newsletter, responding to anonymous reader-submitted questions.
-They vary in length and range from satire to sentiment.
-Typically, the content is geared around current events in the game.
+Once a week I write a newsletter, under the pen name “Pards,” responding to anonymous reader-submitted questions.
+They vary in length, ranging from satire to sentiment.
+Typically, the content is geared toward current events in the game.
 It’s more like a column, minus the actual newspaper.
 You can subscribe for free here.

-Every month, our members receive an artifact in the mail.
+In addition to the column, every month, members of the Postage Club receive an artifact in the mail.
 Inside is a 5×7 print of original art, designed by my buddy, Dave Baysden.
 On the back, you’ll find a letter.
 Similar to those in the weekly newsletter, but exclusive to members.
 It is addressed to people, archetypes, and apostrophes across the game of golf.
 Sometimes they’re funny.
 Sometimes they’re serious.
 Sometimes they’re both.

 Along with the letter is a blank postcard.
-That’s for you to tell someone that white stakes means a reload.
+That’s for you to tell someone that white stakes mean a reload.
 Or just to say you love ‘em.

 If you’re a premium subscriber, you’ll get an annual gift every Fall ($100 value).
 If you’re one of the first 100 premium members, you’ll also receive a handmade leather “yardage book” to keep all your letters/prints in each month.

-Fast forward several decades, and written language still is my favorite form of communication.
-Whether a seven word scribble to my sleeping spouse, a private journal reflection to a former self, an annual Christmas card, or a stupid-ass swing thought on the back of a scorecard, words have always been my medium on how to talk and try to make sense of this crazy world.
+Fast forward several decades, and written language is still my favorite form of communication.
+Whether a seven-word scribble to my sleeping spouse, a private journal reflection to a former self, an annual Christmas card, or a stupid-ass swing thought on the back of a scorecard, words have always been my medium for how to talk and try to make sense of this crazy world.

 I’ve always clung to personalities in the media space.
-My favorite voices are more than just audio in my airpods or words on a page.
-They are real people.
-Who not only entertain us while we empty the dishwasher.
-They are companions.
-Who we relate to.
-Who help us navigate the chaos of life.
-Who I daresay (we at least want to) call friends.
+My favorite voices are more than just audio in my AirPods or words on a page.
+They’re real people who keep us company while we empty the dishwasher, companions we relate to who help us navigate the chaos of life.
+People who, I daresay, we’d like to call friends.

 Dear Pards is a scratched itch to write more, regardless of who reads.
 It’s an attempt by a golf fan to relate to another.
 A chance to make someone smirk, chuckle, think, or cry.
 And an invitation for you to sit down and do the same.